hiepvg1999/KMnist_Prediction/README.md

-"KMnist_Prediction"
+KMnist_Prediction-japanese character

-Build simple CNN to predict 10 classes of Hiragana.
+Build CNN to predict 10 classes of Hiragana.

 Create own handwriting word and convert into image size 28*28 and predict they.